qBioTurin/SIR/ReadME.md

     equal to the number of places plus one corresponding to the time, and number of rows equals to number of time steps defined previously.
-Finally, it must return the column (or a combination of columns, see Sec.
-[Sensitivity Analysis
-    Pertussis](#subsec:PRCCpertussis) ) corresponding to the place (or combination of places) for which the PRCCs have to be calculated for each time step.
+Finally, it must return the column (or a combination of columns) corresponding to the place (or combination of places) for which the PRCCs have to be calculated for each time step.
 An example is given in *Target.R*, where the PRCCs are calculated with respect to place *I* (infected individuals).

 <!-- -->